-All of the kids - Huey, Dewey, Louie, Webby, Lena, and Violet.
+All of the kids - Huey, Dewey, Louie, Webby, Lena, Violet, BOYD, Gosalyn, June and May.
 Their childish personalities are endearing, their friendship and brotherhood with each other is heartwarming, and the designs for them invoke the image of cute children onto anthropomorphic birds.

 It's revealed in "Jaw$!" that Magica De Spell has her own niece Lena enslaved to do her bidding.
 To make it even worse, "The Other Bin of Scrooge McDuck" has her now able to literally possess her to get what she wants.
 And then in the finale we find out that Magica created Lena, which for all intents and purposes makes Lena her daughter, and get to watch Magica kill Lena practically as soon as she's done what Magica created her for.
 Twice, if you count the murder of the physical body and the spirit that showed up later separately.

 Jim Starling/Negaduck ran past the horizon and seemingly isn't going to be looking back.
 He took the fact that he wasn't going to be cast as Darkwing Duck in the big budget remake... a little poorly.
 As in he tried to hijack the picture, assaulted numerous guards and attempted to straight-up murder his replacement, including with an electric gun and a chainsaw.
 Then, after seemingly dying in an explosion, he's revealed to have become Negaduck, a completely evil villain who completely lacks what little morality or sanity Jim had left prior to the explosion.

 Lunaris crosses it when it's revealed that he's planning on killing Huey, Dewey, and Louie just to break Scrooge and make him easier to finish off, something he gloats to Donald about with a sickening grin on his face.
 And when Penumbra learns of this, he electrocutes her without remorse.
 He crosses this further in the Season 2 finale when he eventually resorts to destroying the Earth, not caring if he kills his people who are on it.